Abstract:

 8 copies·g

-−1 dry soil, and a significant positive correlation was observed between the
+−1 (dry soil), and a significant positive correlation was observed between the

-intI1 gene and the
+intI1 gene with

 tetA,